gordonlu/anti-fake-completion-agents/README.md

 Verification should match the claims being made.

-Depending on the change, this may include:
+Depending on the change, verification may include:

 * primary behavior tests
 * invalid-input tests